santoshkumar187/Pay_Record_System/README.md

-# Records
+# Payrecordssystem

-This repository, **Records**, is designed to store and manage various types of records in an organized manner.
-The project aims to provide a simple, scalable, and efficient way to handle record-keeping tasks, which may include data storage, retrieval, and manipulation.
+This repository, Payrecordssystem, is designed to store and manage various types of records in an organized manner.
+The project aims to provide a simple, scalable, and efficient way to handle record-keeping tasks, which may include data storage, retrieval, and manipulation. it's mainly for colleges , school office and other private sector used for storing data and making payments details.

 ## Features